kwertyops/byte-of-python/src/list_methods.md

 print(values[::-1])  # outputs [8, 2, 4, 1, 3]
 print(values)   # outputs [3, 1, 4, 2, 8], values itself is unchanged
 ```
 Since the slice `values[::-1]` has its stop index and start index missing, we use the default values.
-The slice includes the entire list, but the step value of `-1` means traverse the list in reverse order.
-Notice that the slice just traverses the list in a different order - the contents of the list itself has not been altered.
+The slice includes the entire list, but the step value of `-1` means the list will be traversed in reverse order.
+Notice that the slice just traverses the list in a different order - the contents of the list itself have not been altered.

 </li>